10 common digital mistakes private surgeons make (and how to avoid them)

 Avoid the most common digital mistakes private surgeons make with their websites and marketing.
 Learn how to improve patient trust and grow self-pay enquiries.

+"If you build it, they will come."
 That might work for baseball movies.
 But in private healthcare?
 Not so much.

 Today, your website is often a patient’s first impression.
 Your digital presence either builds confidence—or quietly sends people to your competitor.

-Most private surgeons are losing money online, and they don’t even know it.
+So, here’s a brutal truth: Most private surgeons are losing money online, and they don’t even know it.

 Let’s change that.